CanarysAutomationsInternal/TailwindTradersLabs-Old/Integrating Azure Pipelines, GitHub, and Azure Boards/README.md

     ![App changes](images/webappchanged.png)

-1. Return to the Azure DevOps portal and open the Kanban board.Since the bug we were working on was linked in a pull request that was approved, Azure DevOps will automatically transition the state of the work item to **Closed**.
+1. Return to the Azure DevOps portal and open the Kanban board.
+Since the bug we were working on was linked in a pull request that was approved, Azure DevOps will automatically transition the state of the work item to **Closed**.
 You can also see that the related GitHub commits and pull request were linked to the work item.

     ![Closed Bug](images/closedbug.png)

 1. The commit and pull request information should now be visible under the **Development** tab in the Bug work item.

     ![Commit Info](images/commitinfo.png)